sroussey/retui/readme.md

 } satisfies Commands;

 useCommand("greet", (args) => {
+	/*
-	// You can respond to events with useCommand as well.
+	 * You can respond to commands with useCommand as well, but they won't
-	// But they won't have any effect on the inputStyles, rejectStyles, or resolveStyles })
+	 * have any effect on inputStyles, resolveStyles, or rejectStyles like
+	 * the handlers in the Commands object does.
+	 */
+})

 return (
 	<Viewport flexDirection="column">
 		<Box height="100" width="100"></Box>
 		<Cli
-			prefix={"~ > "}
 			commands={commands}
+			prompt={"~ > "}
 			inputStyles={{
 				italic: true,
 				color: "magenta",